 Creating More In-Depth Reports

 Using the Temenos module, WB Finance can now classify its assets as amortized costs or fair value contracts in accordance with IFRS 9 standards, before running impairment calculations to determine expected credit losses.
 By generating reports providing in-depth, forward-looking assessments of asset value within the Temenos solution, the MDI ensures that it can identify and take timely action in the event of non-performing loans.

 Mr. Chanveasna Heang adds: “Without the Temenos solution, we would have to complete the reporting process manually by extracting data from Temenos T24 Inclusive Banking and running the calculations using third-party software, which would take longer and introduce the risk of human error.
 Equipped with the Temenos IFRS 9 module, we gain the speed and accuracy of automation when preparing our financial reports.”

 Looking Ahead to the Full Benefits of the Upgrade

 By upgrading to the latest version of Temenos T24 Inclusive Banking, WB Finance gained new capabilities that will help it to achieve operational efficiencies, improve customer service and seize competitive advantage.
 The MDI has already cut the time it takes to complete close-of-business processes by up to two hours.

-Looking to the future, WB Finance is exploring features within the Temenos solution including the 360-degree view of individual customer data, which will enable employees to offer more relevant services, and new Arrangement Architecture module workflows that will make it easier to develop and customise new loan and savings products.
-The MDI is also looking into the Temenos Integration Framework, which it can use to build collaborative projects with partner organisations.
+Looking to the future, WB Finance is exploring features within the Temenos solution including the 360-degree view of individual customer data, which will enable employees to offer more relevant services and new Arrangement Architecture module workflows that will make it easier to develop and customize new loan and savings products.
+The MDI is also looking into the Temenos Integration Framework, which it can use to build collaborative projects with partner organizations.